FAU Researchers Receive Grants to Combat Alzheimer’s Disease

 The FAU projects supported by the Ed and Ethel Moore Alzheimer’s Disease Research Program are:

-“A Novel Therapeutic Strategy for Alzheimer’s Disease” (Qi Zhang, Ph.D., research assistant professor of biomedical science, FAU’s Schmidt College of Medicine): To date, clinical trials for drugs for AD based on the amyloid hypothesis have been lackluster, leading to a renewed search for alternative theories and different pathogenic factors.
+- “A Novel Therapeutic Strategy for Alzheimer’s Disease” (Qi Zhang, Ph.D., research assistant professor of biomedical science, FAU’s Schmidt College of Medicine, and a member of the FAU Brain Institute): To date, clinical trials for drugs for AD based on the amyloid hypothesis have been lackluster, leading to a renewed search for alternative theories and different pathogenic factors.
 Extensive genome-wide association studies of sporadic AD have consistently identified genetic risk factors associated with cholesterol (Chol) metabolism and cell membrane trafficking.
 More and more evidence has shown that neuronal Chol deficiency, rather than surfeit, is a causative factor for aging-associated brain disorders, including AD.
 For this project, Zhang will focus on rebalancing brain cholesterol, especially at nerve terminals, to reduce and even reverse neurodegeneration.
 By combining the power of induced human pluripotent stem cells (hiPSC) and novel mouse models, this preclinical project will provide new pathological insights as well as novel therapeutic strategies for AD.

-“Role of Hypoxia in Triggering Alzheimer’s Disease Pathogenesis: Sulindac as a Potential Therapeutic Intervention” (Howard Prentice, Ph.D., a professor of biomedical science, FAU’s Schmidt College of Medicine): Oxidative damage and mitochondrial dysfunction are key factors in neuronal hypoxic injury and in development of AD; however, there is no effective therapy that targets these mechanisms.
+- “Role of Hypoxia in Triggering Alzheimer’s Disease Pathogenesis: Sulindac as a Potential Therapeutic Intervention” (Howard Prentice, Ph.D., a professor of biomedical science, FAU’s Schmidt College of Medicine, and a member of the FAU Brain Institute and FAU I-HEALTH): Oxidative damage and mitochondrial dysfunction are key factors in neuronal hypoxic injury and in development of AD; however, there is no effective therapy that targets these mechanisms.
 Prentice previously demonstrated that the non-steroidal anti-inflammatory drug (NSAID) sulindac protects the myocardium against hypoxia/ischemia through the mechanisms of ischemic preconditioning, independent of its NSAID activity.
 For this project, Prentice and his team are investigating whether sulindac will protect against A-Beta aggregation and dysfunctional tau phosphorylation using an in vitro cell culture and an in vivo transgenic mouse model of AD.
 If successful, these studies will be the first to show the therapeutic potential of sulindac in slowing down the progression of AD.

-“The Cellular Basis for Neurodegeneration in a Drosophila Model of Alzheimer’s” (Alex Keene, Ph.D., a professor of biological sciences, FAU’s Charles E. Schmidt College of Science): Powerful genetics in the fruit fly, Drosophila melanogaster, allow for manipulating gene function in defined neural circuits.
+- “The Cellular Basis for Neurodegeneration in a Drosophila Model of Alzheimer’s” (Alex Keene, Ph.D., a professor of biological sciences, FAU’s Charles E. Schmidt College of Science , and a member of FAU I-HEALTH): Powerful genetics in the fruit fly, Drosophila melanogaster, allow for manipulating gene function in defined neural circuits.
 This project will directly address the mechanisms of neurodegeneration and will use genomic approaches and behavioral screening to identify novel genetic regulators of neurodegeneration in AD models.
 Given the genetic conservation associated with aging and plasticity between fruit flies and mammalian systems, these findings have potential to identify conserved regulators of AD-mediated neurodegeneration that can be further investigated in mammalian models.

-“Postdoctoral Research Fellowship in Neuropsychology and Brain Biomarkers of Abnormal Aging” (Idaly Velez-Uribe, Ph.D., FAU’s Charles E. Schmidt College of Science, and Monica Roselli, Ph.D., a professor and associate chair of psychology, FAU’s Charles E. Schmidt College of Science: There is a scarcity of trained researchers in clinical neuropsychology who can evaluate and diagnose Hispanics in a culturally sensitive manner, including cognitively normal individuals and those presenting early signs of neurodegenerative diseases.
+- “Postdoctoral Research Fellowship in Neuropsychology and Brain Biomarkers of Abnormal Aging” (Idaly Velez-Uribe, Ph.D., FAU’s Charles E. Schmidt College of Science, and Monica Roselli, Ph.D., a professor and associate chair of psychology, FAU’s Charles E. Schmidt College of Science, and a member of the FAU Brain Institute and FAU I-HEALTH): There is a scarcity of trained researchers in clinical neuropsychology who can evaluate and diagnose Hispanics in a culturally sensitive manner, including cognitively normal individuals and those presenting early signs of neurodegenerative diseases.
 Furthermore, standard clinical research trainings do not emphasize the role of cultural factors, quality and level of education, and language experience (i.e., bilingualism) in assessments and interventions of the progression of abnormal aging.
 Moreover, ethnic minorities are underrepresented as professionals within the field of neuropsychology and as faculty in doctoral programs in psychology.
 This FAU project has been designed to target this disparity.
 Velez-Uribe’s investigative work will focus on the complex interplay between bilingualism, cultural factors, cognitive decline, and biological markers of dementia.